 Snow gear should cover most of your body, as it is designed to keep you warm, but you will need to protect your eyes and any skin exposed from UV rays.
 To reduce your UV exposure, take breaks in the shade – especially in the middle of the day when UV levels are highest.

-Apply a generous amount of sunscreen to all exposed areas of skin 20 minutes before going outside and re-apply every two hours.
-Snow reflects UV radiation, so make sure you apply sunscreen under your chin, beneath the tip of your nose and behind your ears.
+Apply a generous amount of SPF 30 plus sunscreen to all exposed areas of skin in the morning when you are getting ready for the day and re-apply every two hours.
+Remember snow reflects UV radiation, so make sure you apply sunscreen under your chin, beneath the tip of your nose and behind your ears.

 It’s a good idea to carry a small tube of sunscreen and SPF lip balm in your jacket pocket for re-application during the day.